 Congratulations!
 You’ve survived a root canal procedure.
 Contrary to popular belief, root canal treatment isn’t nearly as painful as its reputation makes it out to be.
-But even though it’s a routine treatment, unfortunately, complications sometimes arise.
-If you have a poorly done root canal, you may need to have the procedure redone in order to save the tooth.
+Even though it’s a routine treatment, complications can, unfortunately, arise sometimes.
+If you have a poorly done root canal, failed root canal, or other kind of root canal complication, you might need to have the procedure redone in order to save the tooth.

 The Root Canal Procedure: What to Expect